Upcoming events from local churches

 Galilee Baptist

-STONY CREEK - Galilee Baptist Church, 12392 Lee Ave., will hold their annual Prayer Breakfast on March 2 at 9 a.m.
-The theme is “Inside Help,” Zephaniah 3:14-18.
-Pastor Alexander Williams of Big Bethel Baptist Church in McKenney will be the guest evangelist.
-Elder Darinda Preston of Higher Learning Ministries in Petersburg will be the worship leader.
-The church will also hold the Deaconess Ministry program on March 10 at 2:30 p.m.
+STONY CREEK - Galilee Baptist Church, 12392 Lee Ave., will hold the Deaconess Ministry program on March 10 at 2:30 p.m.
 The theme is “Deaconess at Work: Marching into Spring,” Hebrews 6:10.
 The guest speaker will be First Lady Grace Caple of Greater Hickory Hill Baptist Church in Yale.
 First Lady Rose Williams of Easter Baptist Church in Waverly will be the worship leader.
 Dress attire for all deaconesses in attendance is off-white.
 The public is invited.

 Harvest International Full Gospel Center

-PETERSBURG - Harvest International Full Gospel Center, 1017 W. Washington St., will hold their annual Rainbow Tea on March 3 at 2:30 p.m. with the theme “Just Ask, It’s Yours,” Matthew 7:7.
-There will be door prizes, food and more.
-The attire is semi-formal/formal; RSVP by Feb.
-25 at 5:30 p.m.
-The donation is $20 per adult and $10 per child 12 and under.
-Contact persons are Elder Charity Holleman and Sister NaTasha Pope, 804-861-2850.
-The tea will be held in the fellowship hall.
+PETERSBURG - Harvest International Full Gospel Center, 1017 W. Washington St., will have a special baptism service March 10 at 10 a.m.
+There will be 14 candidates for baptism.
+Cory Hill, 22, son of Willie Hill and Bracina Hill and sister to Courtney Hill, enlisted in the Marines on December 8 for basic training.
+He graduated top of the Marines along with 4 other persons on March 8.
+Private First Class Cory Hill will be celebrated with his family and church family March 10 at the 10:00 and 11:00 a.m. services.
 The church will also have Senior Bingo on March 16 from 1 p.m. to 3 p.m.
 Transportation and refreshments are provided and prizes will be given.
 The public is invited.
 If interested in attending, call the church at 804-861-2850 and leave a message with daycare staff.
 The church will also have a gospel musical on March 31 at 2 p.m.
+Various groups will be attending.

 Little Bethel Baptist